 When I first moved into my current home, we had very little insulation and a lot of draft inside.
 We decided to purchase infrared heating panels for heating.
 In my article, I take you along my journey and experience with infrared heating panels.
 You can find it here.

 3. Focused heating can leave others cold

-Infrared heaters only heat people and objects in range of their warming rays.
-Therefore, when you are not the one bathing in infrared, you do not feel much warmth.
-This effect is mitigated by making sure your house is well insulated and there are no drafts.
+Infrared heaters only heat people and objects within range of their warming rays.
+Therefore, when you are not directly bathing in infrared, you do not feel much warmth.
+This effect is mitigated by making sure your house is well-insulated and there are no drafts.
 In this way, the infrared rays will heat all objects, including the walls, inside the room.
-The objects will start to emit infrared themselves because all warm objects emit infrared.
+Objects will start to emit infrared themselves because all warm objects emit infrared.
 So, eventually, the whole room will get comfortable.

 For infrared heaters to work most effectively, they need to be able to send their warming rays throughout the room.
 Therefore, if objects such as furniture are obstructing the rays, the panels will be less effective.
 This means that, in practice, you need enough space around the heater.
 This can be tough, especially in small rooms.

 Infrared heating panels, however, can be mounted to the ceiling or a wall.
 In this way, especially when mounted to the ceiling, there are no obstructions and they will perform at their best.

 Infrared heaters can only be used for heating people and objects.
 They cannot provide hot water for the tap and shower.
 Therefore, they cannot entirely replace a central heating system.

 Most households have a central heating system based on gas.
 This system not only provides warm air through radiators but also ensures a boiler with hot water is available all the time.